As per NALP guidelines, 1Ls may begin initially contacting employers and may receive career counseling beginning October 15, but not before.

 Yes.
 We facilitate reciprocity, which allows you to request job search resources at other ABA-accredited law schools outside of Southern California.
-(Chapman does have reciprocal services with schools in the Bay Area.)
-Please contact the Recruitment Manager
+Please contact the Recruiting Program Manager to request reciprocity.

-While there is not a set hourly rate, most law clerks will receive between $12-$25/hour depending on the nature of the work and experience of the applicant.
+While there is not a set hourly rate, most law clerks will receive between $12-$30/hour depending on the nature of the work and experience of the applicant.

 Although there are a number of large firms with offices in Orange County, it is predominantly a small and mid-sized firm market.
 LA County, however, offers more in terms of large firms, but it, too, has many small and mid-sized firms.

-The CSO publishes and distributes The Classifieds, a weekly e-bulletin (every Tuesday), which contains a sampling of "Hot Jobs" on Symplicity, networking opportunities, and calendared events.
+The CSO publishes and distributes The Classifieds, a weekly e-bulletin (every Tuesday), which contains a sampling of recent jobs on Symplicity, networking opportunities, and events.
 On occasion, we will post announcements in The WRIT.
-Please read and respond to information in these bulletins!
-We have many deadlines, and time-sensitive programming.
-For more info, please visit our Calendar of Events.
-We may sometimes email or call you directly when it's necessary.
+Please read and respond to information in these bulletins.
+We have many deadlines and time-sensitive programming.

 Yes.
-The CSO facilitates a Mock Interview Program, which allows you to interview with a practicing attorney at their firms; mock interviews can also be given by a career counselor.
-Please contact the Assistant Director
+The CSO facilitates a Mock Interview Program, which allows you to interview with a practicing attorney at their place of employment; mock interviews can also be given by a career counselor.
+Please contact the Assistant Director for more information.

 Every job fair is run differently.
-Some function similarly to OCI where you must be invited and pre-scheduled for an interview in order to attend.
-Others have a table talk component, where you would be encouraged to bring your resume, and discuss current and/or prospective career options with employers.
+Some function similarly to OCI where you must be invited and pre-scheduled for an interview to attend.
+Others have a table talk component, where you would be encouraged to bring your resume and discuss current and/or prospective career options with employers.
 Other fairs are strictly informational.
-Regardless, students should arrive professionally dressed in a business suit and take advantage of the opportunity to meet and learn more about prospective employers.
-All job fairs will be listed as an "Off-Campus" event on our Calendar of Events
+Regardless, students should arrive professionally dressed in a two-piece matching suit and take advantage of the opportunity to meet and learn more about prospective employers.

 Remember that finding a job is a job.
 It takes time.
-It's important that you remain persistent, and hone your resume and cover letter writing skills.
+It is important that you remain persistent, volunteer, network, and hone your resume and cover letter writing skills.

-Yes and no. With large firms, it's best that you follow the recruiting calendar for Fall Recruitment (as a 2L).
-If you miss the application deadline, it's highly unlikely that you will be considered.
-For small and mid-sized firms, it's always recommended that you send "unsolicited" resumes because their hiring needs are less predictable.
+Yes and no. With large firms, it is best that you follow the recruiting calendar for Fall Recruitment (as a 2L).
+If you miss the application deadline, it is highly unlikely that you will be considered.
+For small and mid-sized firms, it is always recommended that you send "unsolicited" resumes because their hiring needs are less predictable.
 Please see our resume/cover letter samples on the website and consult with a CSO counselor to learn how to make your unsolicited applications more successful.

-The Mentor Program is typically a spring semester event, and is open to all 1Ls.
-Because of the demand, not all first-year students who wish to participate will be paired with an attorney.
-The process is typically first-come, first-serve.
+The Mentor Program begins during spring semester and is open to all 1Ls.
+Because of the demand, not all first-year students who wish to participate will be paired with a mentor.
+The process is typically first-come, first-served.

 Generally, most alumni work at firms in Southern California.
-Fowler School of Law alumni presently work in at least 17 states and several foreign countries.
+Fowler School of Law alumni presently work in many different states and several foreign countries.
 And those numbers are growing.